gmac/schema-stitching-handbook/federation-services/README.md

 As you get the hang of schema stitching, you may realize that Federation services are fairly complex for what they do.
 The `buildFederatedSchema` method from the `@apollo/federation` package creates a nuanced GraphQL resource that does not guarentee itself to be independently consistent or valid, but plugs seamlessly into a greater automation package.
 By comparison, stitching encourages services to be independently valid and self-contained GraphQL resources, which makes them quite primitive and durable.
 While federation automates service bindings at the cost of tightly-coupled complexity, stitching embraces loosely-coupled bindings at the cost of manual setup.
 The merits of each strategy are likely to be a deciding factor for developers selecting a platform.
 Stitching is a _library_ used to build a _framework_ like Federation.

-Stitching is less opinionated than Federation, and is simpler without the complexity added by `buildFederatedSchema`.
+Stitching is less opinionated than Federation, and is made simpler without the complexity added by `buildFederatedSchema`.
 However, when integrating with existing servers or in the process of a migration, nothing says you can't incorporate your existing federation resources into a stitched gateway.

 **This example demonstrates:**